Courses

 Consider some of the best classic and contemporary writing about place, and how to develop your own sense of place in your writing.
 In the second half of the session, you’ll continue workshopping.

-Drawing on his experience as a writer and editor, Andrew will help you explore options for submitting your work, and how to prepare it for an editor’s or agent’s eyes.
+Drawing on his experience as a writer and editor, Andrew will help you find an audience for your work, including questioning who you're writing for as well as exploring options for submitting your work.
 You’ll finish the course with a final workshop session.